zainomarali/ImmuneGWAS/README.md

 # ImmuneGWAS
-scripts for analysis of GWAS results
+Scripts for analysis of GWAS results.

-Ghadgsd
+These scripts integrate several eQTL databases to look for genetic effects of SNPs identified by GWAS.